JTSTAM02/SQL-Heroes/src/pseudocode.md

         - This should ultimately display all of the data from the table Heroes for my User.

     UPDATE for update_my_hero()
-        - This should ultimately allow the user to input their hero's name and then allow them to type in a changed superpower, that will then be changed in the appropriate table.
+        - This should ultimately allow the user to input their hero's name and then allow them to type in a changed value, that will then be changed in the appropriate table.

     DELETE for delete_hero():
         - This should ultimately erase the chosen hero (chosen by ID) and completely rases their entire row of data from the table.